Leader of the Opposition (United Kingdom): Early developments 1807–1830

-Eventually they jointly recommended George Ponsonby to the Whig MPs, whom they accepted as the first leader of the opposition in the House of Commons.
+Eventually, they jointly recommended George Ponsonby to the Whig MPs, whom they accepted as the first leader of the opposition in the House of Commons.
 Ponsonby, an Irish lawyer who was the uncle of Grey's wife, had been Lord Chancellor of Ireland during the Ministry of all the Talents and had only just been re-elected to the House of Commons in 1808 when he became leader.
 Ponsonby proved a weak leader but as he could not be persuaded to resign and the duumvirs did not want to depose him, he remained in place until he died in 1817.

 Lord Grenville retired from active politics in 1817, leaving Grey as the leader of the opposition in the House of Lords.
-Grey was not a former prime minister in 1817, unlike Grenville, so under the convention that developed later in the century he would have been in theory of equal status to whoever was leader in the other House.
+Grey was not a former prime minister in 1817, unlike Grenville, so under the convention that developed later in the century he would have been in the theory of equal status to whoever was a leader in the other House.
 However, there was little doubt that if a Whig ministry was possible, Grey rather than the less distinguished Commons leaders would have been invited to form that government.
 In this respect Grey's position was like that of the Earl of Derby in the Protectionist Conservative opposition of the late 1840s and early 1850s.

 Earl Grey witnessed a delay of about a year, until 1818, before a new leader of the opposition in the House of Commons was chosen.
 This was George Tierney who was reluctant to accept the leadership and had weak support from his party.
 On 18 May 1819, Tierney moved a motion in the Commons for a committee on the state of the nation.
-This motion was defeated by 357 to 178, a division involving the largest number of MPs until the debates over the Reform bill in the early 1830s.
+This motion was defeated by 357 to 178, a division involving the largest number of MPs until the debates over the Reform Bill in the early 1830s.
 Foord comments that "this defeat put an effective end to Tierney's leadership ...
 Tierney did not disclaim the leadership till 23 Jan.
 1821 ..., but he had ceased to exercise its functions since the great defeat".